World Naturopathic Federation (WNF) - Rapid Reviews of herbs & nutrients and their benefit in upper respiratory tract infections (URTI)

 - Albert Einstein

 As with most of these epidemics, sadly the people who generally die are the elderly and those with weak immune systems.
-At Holistic Health & Wellness we are combating this issue by using natural, safe and scientifically researched approaches to strengthen the body’s natural biological functions to combat and avoid disease/viruses.
+At Holistic Health & Wellness we are combating this issue by using natural, safe and scientifically researched approaches to strengthen the body’s natural biological functions to strengthen the body against disease/viruses.
 We spend a great deal of time with our clients to design a personalised plan that is right for them.
 It should come to no surprise that to promote a strong immune system, we must maintain a healthy diet, lifestyle and exercise regime.
 But with so much information out there, it can be confusing to know where to start and too daunting to bother.

 “You seek too much information and not enough transformation”.